SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/user-settings.md

 In the **Platform info** section, you find information on the infrastructure of your platform:

 - The ID of your tenant, which might be required if you request support.
 Click the copy icon next to the tenant ID to copy it to the clipboard.
-- Release version information for both backend and the UI.
+- Release version information for both the backend and the UI.

 Moreover you can click **Detailed info** to download more detailed platform information.